talmeym/regurgitator-all/README.md

 ## reference projects

 reference projects for using regurgitator (over http) can be found below:
-- [rock-paper-scissors](https://github.com/talmeym/rock-paper-scissors){:target="_blank"}  - mocks a service allowing you to play rock paper scissors over http
+- [rock-paper-scissors](https://github.com/talmeym/rock-paper-scissors){:target="_blank"}  - mocks a service allowing you to play the famous game
 - [primeable-mock-server](https://github.com/talmeym/primeable-mock-server){:target="_blank"}  - a mock server you can prime for any http call